vsupapo/FoodFinder/FoodFinderAPI.md

 ## Resources

 ### Getting all restaurants
-This endpoint returns the details of all restaurants.
+Returns the details of all restaurants.

 Endpoint:
 ```
 GET https://foodfinder.com/restaurants
 ```

 Example cURL request:

 ```
 curl -I -X GET https://foodfinder.com/restaurants
 ```

 Example response:
 The response contains a list of Restaurant objects within a data envelope.
 The following is an example response from the `/restaurants` endpoint:

 ```